Y2d1337/Cyber-Defenders/Spotlight/Challenge WriteUp.md

 ### 13 Find the flag in the GoodExample.jpg image.
 It's hidden with better tools.
 I used `steghide` to extract the data from the image to txt file.

->Usage: steghide.exe extract -sf "<image file location>"
+>Usage: steghide.exe extract -sf "image file location"

 ![q13](/Spotlight/Images/q13.png)